What's my plan?

 Plan it

-Take some time to read about the available call recording settings in Talk and how you want to configure them.
+Take some time to read about the available call recording settings and how you want to configure them.
 You must also ensure that you understand any local laws in your country about recording calls.
 For example, most countries require you to inform the caller that the call is being recorded, but some countries require that you explicitly ask the caller for consent to record the call.
 Before you start recording calls, consult your legal department to ensure that the recording settings you want to use are OK.

 Try it out